MoTahaAboHeiba/retail-lakehouse-pipeline/README.md

 - **Soft and hard deletes are not tracked in bronze.** The query-based connector captures the latest row state per run.
 A deleted source row disappears silently.
 Wiring an `is_active` flag into the Lakeflow Connect ingestion requires Databricks Asset Bundles or a direct REST call.
 Deferred.
 - **Lakeflow Connect captures latest state only per run.** Changes between two consecutive runs are not captured as individual events.
 Accounted for in the SCD2 snapshot design.
 - **No employee-to-order relationship exists in the source data.** `orders` has no `employee_id` column.
 Employee reporting is answerable at the store level only.
-- **`created_at` is used as the order date proxy.** No true business order date field exists.
-If `created_at` lags the actual event, time-based reporting inherits that lag with no way to detect it.
-- **Supplier margin is approximate.** No lot or batch traceability links a specific delivery to the units later sold.
-Any cross-process margin figure is a proximity-based approximation.
 - **No environment split.** One Databricks target, one connection.
 Dev, staging, and prod are not parameterized.
 - **No automated PAT token rotation.** The Databricks Personal Access Token used by Airflow expires on a fixed schedule.
 Rotation requires manual intervention and has caused live DAG failures.
 - **Power BI data freshness is bounded by the import refresh schedule.** The report reflects the gold layer state at the last refresh, not the current moment.